Macrometacorp/docs/docs/photoniq/vwrs/03-configuration-and-setup/01-configuring-edgeworkers.md

 9. Click **Create Version**
 10. Upload the code and library code and click **Activate Version**

 Note: Every EdgeWorker contains a code bundle.
-This code bundle contains the `main.js` file which defines The Akamai Edgeworker functions, and the library code.
+This code bundle contains the `main.js` file which defines the Akamai Edgeworker functions, and the library code.
 In this case, our library code is a sample `waitingroom.js` file which contains the main logic of the waiting room.

 ## Mandatory Configuration Options